Work in prison

 Rest

-Unless the prison employment contract provides for another period of rest, the minor is entitled to 48 consecutive hours of rest per week.
+Unless the prison employment contract provides for another period of rest, the minor shall have 48 consecutive hours of rest per week.

 This period must be added to the daily rest hours, i.e. 12 consecutive hours.